almostSouji/sentinel/docs/README.md

 2. To set Sentinel up, I will require a set of data, which the server staff allows me to save persistently.
 3. Perspective API is used with the `doNotStore` parameter, preventing any data retention by third parties.
 4. Debug logs to improve the flow of the app may be employed temporarily and may log any data necessary.
 Log entries of any kind do not persist.
-5. Logged data includes a rough estimate of messages per time frame observed in the specified channels.
-6. Sentinel does not log or otherwise make data visible outside of the application's purpose.
+5. Sentinel does not log or otherwise make data visible outside of the application's purpose.